-Through its special events and thematic programming and special events, the Center for Ethics fosters campus-wide discussion of ethical issues that engage us in intensive, reflective thinking about individual and collective values, thus enabling us to develop our powers for ethical reflection, moral leadership, and responsible action.
-The theme for Fall 2008 is "Politics, Ethics & Citizenship".
+Through its special events and thematic programming, the Center for Ethics fosters community-wide deliberation of ethical issues that engage us in intensive reflective thinking about individual and collective values; about contemporary issues of political, social, and economic significance; and about our powers for ethical reflection, moral leadership, and responsible action.
+The theme for the 2009-2010 academic year is the "Ethics of Space/Power of Place."